A few questions and answers that can help students to practice quiz and exam

 A.

-If data points fall on a line from the bottom left to the top right, there is a negative relationship.
+If data points fall on a line from the bottom left to the top right,

 B.